inesmauduit/Is-Alabama-Getting-Wetter-/README.md

 ## Scientific Question
-Has Alabama's wet season (Jan–Mar) precipitation intensity changed over 125 years, and does warmer temperature correlate with heavier rainfall, consistent with the "wet gets wetter" climate theory?
+Has Alabama's wet season (Jan–Mar) precipitation intensity changed over 125 years, and does warmer temperature correlate with heavier rainfall?

 ## Hypothesis
 We hypothesize that wet season (January–March) precipitation has increased over time,